cfpb/design-system/docs/pages/story-page.md

   When to use

-  * You want to tell a story

-  * You want to make a statement
+  * You want to tell a story or make a statement

-  * You want the page to have emotional impact

-  * When the impact of content is enhanced with the use of full-bleed images and large headings
+  * You want the story or statement to have emotional impact that will be enhanced with the use of full-bleed images and large headings

-  * The content is image-heavy

-  * The page is fairly high-profile
+  * The page is intended to be high-profile (e.g. a director's priority page)

   When not to use

-  * The desire is to introduce readers to a topic and direct them to specific content that will meet their needs; use the sublanding or browse pages instead.
+  * You want a landing page that will direct readers to specific content that will meet their needs.
+Use the sublanding or browse pages instead.

-  * The content is text-heavy, such as an article or blog post: use the article page instead.
+  * The content is informational and text-heavy, such as an article or blog post.
+Use the learn page instead.
 guidelines: >
   ### Content guidelines

-  H1:
+  The hero area should contain an H1, without any additional introductory subcopy.

   * 41 characters max (one-line heading)